 Why 1928 Tour de France?

 The early tours were brutal.
 Henri Desgrange, the first organizer of the Tour de France and the “patron” of the Tour until 1936, has had strict rules.
 Once he said that his ideal race would be so hard that only one rider would make it to Paris.
 Until 1930 he demanded that riders mend their bicycles without help and that they use the same bicycle from start to end.

 The 1928 Tour was the toughest in history – a hell on wheels race of attrition.
-The shortest day was 119 km and the longest 387 km.
+The shortest stage was 119 km and the longest was 387 km.
 Other teams had 9-10 riders but the Australasia squad had four.
 Only 41 finished out of 161 starters yet remarkably three were from the Australasian team.

 Opperman finished in 18th place, Watson 28, and Osborne 38.
 Bainbridge would do his best to hang on, but even though he may have been a good rider in the past, the passing years had taken most of his speed, and he would generally go off the back after 50 miles or so.

-“Retracing The 1928 Tour De France”
+- “Retracing The 1928 Tour De France”

-Duration: 90 Minutes
+- Duration: 90 Minutes

-Producer: Louise Keoghan
+- Producer: Louise Keoghan

-Director: Phil Keoghan
+- Director: Phil Keoghan

 “This is a story about courageous underdogs – the first English-speaking team to compete in the Tour de France.
 I don’t know why people want to take on these challenges, but I really believe that it’s only by pushing yourself to the borders of suffering and discomfort that you really find out who you are.
-This is an insane idea, but what about if you actually go back and you retrace every mile?” ~Phil Keoghan, director of “Le Ride”
+This is an insane idea, but what about if you actually go back and you retrace every mile?” –Phil Keoghan, director of “Le Ride”